ajbentley/GA-DSI/projects/capstone instructions/part-05/readme.md

   - Requirements listed above + relevant visuals
 - A slide deck presentation of 4 minutes for a non-technical audience.
 - A polished, 30-second elevator pitch
-- Presentations should be prepared for the end of Week 12.
+- Presentations should be prepared by Wednesday, December 14.

 ---